zguoch/saltwatereos/manual/sphinx/source/Install/apps/mac.rst

-The standalone command line tool(cmd) is also included in the installer, if you want to use this cmd app, just need to copy :code:`commandline/swEOS` (see lines 27-28 in :numref:`lst:installer:mac`) file to some directory (e.g. /usr/local/bin) in your file system.
+The standalone command line tool(cmd) is also included in the installer, if you want to use this cmd app, just need to copy :code:`commandline/swEOS` (see lines 27-28 in :numref:`lst:installer:mac`) file to some directory (e.g. /usr/local/bin) in your file system, or make a symbol link to the environment PATH folder, e.g. :code:`ln -s /Applications/swEOS.app/Contents/MacOS/swEOS /usr/local/bin`。
 The you can use the cmd app in the for batch calculation purpose (see the following animation).

 .. tip::